 The webservices, especially the test endpoints, are of variable stability and responsiveness.

 The responsiveness issue can be maddening when you're trying to iterate quickly.
 I prefer doing

 the bulk of my development via unit tests or integration tests to isolate myself as much as possible.

 However, I still ultimately find myself developing directly against these third-party services from

 I built Catchy to help solve this pain.
 When you start it, you provide a whitelist of domains to

 intercept.
 Catchy will examine your outbound REST or SOAP …continue.

 One of the difficulties for students learning the Thai language is the lack of spaces between words.
 For example, here is a simple sentence in Thai:

 After some time, students start to recognize the shapes of the words and it becomes effortless to read.
 Before that time, however, it's quite a struggle!

-When a word is double-clicked in the browser, the browser will select that word—and this selection is …continue.
+When a word is double-clicked in the browser, the browser will select that word---and …continue.